 - Being detained for any form of reckless driving

 How does the SR22 works for Citizens of Ohio?

-How much premium is necessary for an SR22 Ohio?
+How much premium is necessary for an SR22 Bond of Ohio?

 - Driving record: A person with a bad driving record will generally be asked to pay a higher premium